 (15) submit the NATA student membership number to the Program Director before the first day of spring semester classes.

-Candidates who meet the entrance requirements will be accepted into the Professional Preparation Phase as per program student availability.
+Candidates who meet the entrance requirements will be accepted into the Professional Preparation Phase as program space allows.
 All candidates must meet the same criteria for admission.
-In the event that there are more applicants than program students availability, the candidates will be interviewed by the Athletic Training Education Program Admissions and Retention Committee.
 Admission to the Professional Preparation Phase will be limited to those eligible candidates possessing the highest GPA and greatest potential to succeed as athletic trainers as determined by the Athletic Training Education Program Admissions and Retention Committee after the committee reviews each candidate’s application and clinical observation experience.
+In the event that there are more applicants than program space allows, the candidates may be interviewed by the Athletic Training Education Program Admissions and Retention Committee.
 Candidates not accepted into the Professional Preparation Phase are encouraged to reapply the following year.

 After acceptance to the Professional Preparation Phase, the students must become NATA student members and provide their membership numbers to the Program Director prior to the first day of classes in the spring semester.
 Students must be NATA student members in order to begin their ATEP 2500 Clinical Experience in Athletic Training I course.

 Student-Athlete/Athletic Training Student Policies